nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

 ## Using the Developer Catalog on NERC's OpenShift Web Console

-Here, we walks through the process of creating a simple RStudio web server template that bundles all resources required to run the server i.e. ConfigMap, Pod, Route, Service, etc. and then initiate and deploy application from that template.
+Here, we walk through the process of creating a simple RStudio web server template that bundles all resources required to run the server i.e. ConfigMap, Pod, Route, Service, etc. and then initiate and deploy application from that template.